theblitzapp/prometheus_telemetry_elixir/README.md

 ```

 For more details on types you can check [telemetry_metrics_prometheus_core](https://hexdocs.pm/telemetry_metrics_prometheus_core/1.0.1/TelemetryMetricsPrometheus.Core.html)
+You can also generate these custom metrics modules using `mix prometheus_telemetry.gen.metrics`

 #### Ecto Extras
 A few extras exist for ecto, which include the ability to set the max query size before truncation